anshudutta/sre-cheat-sheet/README.md

 If it were any less reliable, you'd no longer be meeting their expectations and they would become unhappy.

 If your service meets target SLO, that means you have happy customers.
 If it misses the target SLO, that means you have sad customers.

+##### SLO Gaps
+- 100% coverage for complex systems is unrealistic
+- Pay for rare failure modes from your error budget
+- Exclude factors from outside your control from SLI
+- Do a cost benefit analysis

 #### SLA
 Any company providing a service need to have Service Level Agreements, or SLAs.
 These are your agreements that you make with your customers about the reliability of your service.
 An SLA has to have consequences if it's violated, otherwise there's no point in making one.
 If your customers are paying for something and you violate an SLA, there needs to be consequences, such as giving your customers partial refunds or extra service credits.